antonlu1029/ezsubtitles/README.md

 # ezsubtitles
-Colab Notebook to use Whisper and yt-dlp to generate an .srt subtitle file from videos
+Colab Notebook to use Whisper and yt-dlp to generate .srt subtitle files from videos